Visually Poetic And Atmospherically Dreary Portrait Of Postwar Cockney Neighborhood

 STREET DATE: November 5th, 2019/KINO LORBER STUDIO CLASSICS

 Bethnal Green, the historical East End London district featured on a drizzly weekend seventy-one years ago, is atmospherically drenched in the title element for 92 minutes of poetically deglamorized, slice-of-life melodrama.
-From an open street market to a shady business arcade, down slickened cobblestone streets and under shadowy underpasses, the train tracks that open and end the film may lead to exotic parts unknown, but their crisscrossing confusion offer little more than a temporary escape from the stark everyday.
+From an open street market to a shady business arcade, and down slickened cobblestone streets passing through shadowy bridge-tunnels, the train tracks that open and end the film may lead to exotic parts unknown, but their crisscrossing confusion offer little more than a temporary escape from the stark everyday.
 A stylish sport and his philandering musical brother, a trio of would-be crooks and their church organ-playing fence, a still-young female head-of-household at odds with her teenage step-daughters, and finally an escaped convict hiding in a garden air-raid shelter; the Bethnal Green denizens inhabiting this desaturated romantic milieu prove, and indeed live, the consistently understated irony of the oft-observed Cockney axiom that It Always Rains on Sunday.

 Tying evocative location and its historical moment to indelible character(s), the film opens with prewar criminal and interim prisoner Tommy Swann (John McCallum) emerging illegally onto the postwar scene of his former neighborhood.
 Stumbling over the grimy steel rails that point to either freedom or recapture, news of the notorious outlaw — by print or hearsay — variously reaches the varying local dramas autumnally lighting the damp dawn of a dreary sabbath.